 Senate Bill 649, authored by Senator Ben Hueso (D-San Diego) relating to “small cell” siting, would strip public input, limit full discretionary review, and remove the ability for counties to negotiate leases for the installation of “small cell” technology on public property.

-SB 649 passed out of the Assembly Local Government Committee on a 6-2 vote on June 28, 2017, and will next be heard in the Assembly Communications and Conveyance Committee.
-RCRC, along with its local government partners and other organizations, encourage continued opposition to this legislation.
+SB 649 is on the Assembly Appropriations Committee suspense file and will be taken up for a vote on September 1, 2017.
+RCRC, along with its local government partners and other organizations, encourage continued opposition to this legislation